 Madisonville is a medium-sized city located in the state of Kentucky.
 With a population of 18,621 people and six constituent neighborhoods, Madisonville is the 19th largest community in Kentucky.

-Unlike some cities, Madisonville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Madisonville are a mix of both white- and blue-collar jobs.
-Overall, Madisonville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Madisonville who work in office and administrative support (15.24%), management occupations (10.56%), and healthcare (7.83%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Madisonville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Madisonville is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Madisonville who work in healthcare (10.53%), sales jobs (9.28%), and food service (7.50%).

-The per capita income in Madisonville in 2010 was $22,211, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
-This equates to an annual income of $88,844 for a family of four.
+The per capita income in Madisonville in 2018 was $24,158, which is upper middle income relative to Kentucky, and lower middle income relative to the rest of the US.
+This equates to an annual income of $96,632 for a family of four.
 However, Madisonville contains both very wealthy and poor people as well.

 Madisonville is a somewhat ethnically-diverse city.
 The people who call Madisonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Madisonville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Madisonville include Irish, English, Scots-Irish, and Scottish.
+Important ancestries of people in Madisonville include English, German, Irish, French, and European.

 The most common language spoken in Madisonville is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Polish.